1,000+ Opportunities

 The executive director and key board members are automatically designated, but additional authorizing officials may be appointed.
 Google Map of Missouri Arts Council location Join our email list for updates about our programs and the arts and culture industry in Missouri.
 Please enable JavaScript in your browser to complete this form.

-Based on current listing details, eligibility includes: Missouri-based nonprofit organizations including schools and arts education organizations.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Missouri-based nonprofit organizations including schools and arts education organizations.
+Confirm the full requirements in the official notice before applying.